All Episodes

 As you have already instantly guessed, I am not Sean.

-Sean is enjoying the last of his much deserved 2024 end of year vacation.
+Sean is enjoying the last of his much-deserved 2024 end-of-year vacation.

 We've got some great guests coming up.

-We have uh our friends Matt and Mercy Schlap from the American Conservative Union and CPAC, and uh my friend and fellow Pennsylvanian Jeff Bartos, who has run for the U.S. Senate from Pennsylvania himself and spent some significant time helping uh Dave McCormick win this Senate seat in a in a unbelievable race against uh three-term incumbent Democrat Bob Casey,
+And my friend and fellow Pennsylvanian Jeff Bartos, who has run for the U.S. Senate from Pennsylvania himself and spent some significant time helping Dave McCormick win this Senate seat in an unbelievable race against three-term incumbent Democrat Bob Casey, the namesake son of his late dad, Governor Robert P. Casey.

-And I just want to I want to start with uh talking a little bit about what Sean loves to talk about, the media mob.
+And I just want to I want to start with talking a little bit about what Sean loves to talk about, the media mob.

-It was written two day, published two days before Christmas in the Post, and it was by uh a columnist of theirs named Eugene Robinson, who I'm sure is a nice enough guy, but his headline was we cannot abide Donald Trump's wish for a compliant news media.
+And it was by a columnist of theirs named Eugene Robinson, who I'm sure is a nice enough guy.

-Fight the President Elect's attack on independent journalism with a pro-truth stance.
+Fight the president-elect's attack on independent journalism with a pro-truth stance.

 Anyone who doubts the incoming Trump administration poses a serious threat to independent journalism, catch that phrase, independent journalism, has not been paying attention.